willpanderson/ResistorScan/README.md

 # Resistor Scan
 Resistor Scan is a machine-learning Android application to help facilitate the identification of resistor values using image reconigiton.

 Resistor Scan uses the IEC 60063:2015 standard to classify images for the marking and coding of resistors with their respective resistance values as described in IEC 60062.
-Resistor Scan uses the E24 series of resistors as this is most common in modern electronics.
+Resistor Scan uses the E12 and E24 eries of resistors as this is most common in modern electronics.

 More infromation about the IEC 60063:2015 and IEC 60062 standards may be accessed at the following links: